 RRHA was thrilled to receive a Choice Neighborhoods Initiative ("CNI") Planning Grant for Gilpin Court.
 These funds will greatly support the planning process of a redeveloped community.
+As part of the planning process for a revitalized Gilpin Court, RRHA may relocate its administrative offices, currently located at 901 and 918 Chamberlayne Parkway in Richmond, in order to utilize these parcels in the redevelopment.

 During this Plan year, RRHA may apply for additional CNI grants when HUD publishes any Notice of Funding Availability.
 Any such application RRHA submits may be for Creighton, Fairfield, Gilpin, Hillside, Mosby, or Whitcomb Courts.